Significant accounting policies

 Depreciation of furniture and leasehold improvements

 Depreciation for furniture and leasehold improvement is calculated using the straight-line method to write down the cost of such assets to their residual values over their estimated useful lives.
-Useful life for furniture is 5 years and 5 to 10 years for leasehold improvements.

 These assets are reviewed for impairment whenever triggering events indicate that the carrying amount may not be recoverable.
 Where the carrying amount of an asset is greater than its estimated recoverable amount, it is written down immediately to its recoverable amount.
 Gains and losses on disposal of property and equipment are determined by reference to their carrying amount and are reported in operating profit.

 IFRS 16 leases: right-of-use assets and lease liabilities